-In the example above c references the same object as a and b even though c was never assigned to either a or b.
+- 13 In the example above c references the same object as a and b even though c was never assigned to either a or - 14 b.
 This is a nuance of how Python is optimized to cache short strings and small integers.
-Other than in a test for identity as above, this nuance has no effect on the logic of the program (e.g., changing the value of c to 2 will not affect a or b).
-Refer also to Python.2.2 Key Concepts.

-When persisting objects using pickling, if an exception is raised then an unspecified number of bytes may have already been written to the file.
+Other than in a test for - identity as above, this nuance has no effect on the logic of the program (for example, changing the value of c to 2 - will not affect a or b).
+Refer also to E.2.2 Key Concepts. - 17 When persisting objects using pickling, if an exception is raised then an unspecified number of bytes may have - 18 already been written to the file.

-- Do not rely on the content of error messages use exception objects instead; - When persisting object using pickling use exception handling to cleanup partially written files; and - Do not depend on the way Python may or may not optimize object references for small integer and string objects because it may vary for environments or even for releases in the same environment.
+Do not rely on the content of error messages - use exception objects instead;

+- When persisting object using pickling use exception handling to cleanup partially written files; and - Do not depend on the way Python may or may not optimize object references for small integer and string objects because it may vary for environments or even for releases in the same environment.

-Python.55 Undefined Behaviour [EWF]
+1 E.55 Undefined Behaviour [EWF]

-Python has undefined behaviour in the following instances:

-• Caching of immutable objects can result in (or not result in) a single object being referenced by two or more variables.
-Comparing the variables for equivalence (i.e., if a == b) will always yield a True but checking for equality (using the is built-in) may, or may not, dependent on the implementation:
+- 3 Python has undefined behaviour in the following instances: - Caching of immutable objects can result in (or not result in) a single object being referenced by two or more variables.
+Comparing the variables for equivalence (that is, if a == b) will always yield a True but checking for equality (using the is built-in) may, or may not, dependent on the implementation: